-- 1. The Board delegates to the QAC its powers appertaining to licensing, including but not limited to authorship and publication of the Licensing Manual. - 2.
-For the purposes of this Regulation, 'a licence' means a licence to enter the names of qualified members of a Licensed Member into the Register by the Standard Route or the Individual Route.
-Additional licences may be granted to accredit academic and professional development programmes. - 3.
-The scope of this Regulation includes: - a.
+- 1. The Board delegates to the QAC its powers appertaining to licensing, including but not limited to authorship and publication of the Regulations for Licensing. - 2.
+For the purposes of this Regulation, 'a licence' means a licence to enter the names of qualified members of a Licensee into the Register.
+Additional licences may be granted to accredit academic and professional development programmes. - The scope of this Regulation includes: - a.
 Withdrawal or suspension of a licence in its entirety; - b.
 Withdrawal or suspension of a licence in respect of one or more section(s) of the Register; - c.
 Rejection of an application by a licensee in respect of an additional section of the Register; - d.
-Withdrawal or suspension of a licence to accredit academic and/or professional development programmes: - e.
-Rejection of an application by a licensee in respect of a licence to accredit academic and/or professional development programmes. - 4.
+Withdrawal or suspension of a licence to accredit academic and/or professional development programmes; and - e.
+Rejection of an application by a Licensee in respect of a licence to accredit academic and/or professional development programmes. - 4.
 A resolution of the QAC under the Bye-laws and under clause 3a, 3b or 3d above shall require a two thirds (voting in favour) majority of its members present and voting.
 A resolution under clause 3c above shall not take effect until the end of the 28 day notice period given by the licensee.